 Don’t Need No Stinking Yard

-The “lawn” is really a collection of weeds and encroaching wild geraniums.
+The “lawn” is a collection of weeds and encroaching wild geraniums.
 It’s green and you can walk on it without shoes.
-That qualifies as a success as a lawn on the sandy soil that the old cabin sits on.
+That qualifies as a success, as a lawn on the sandy soil the old cabin sits on.

-We let the old gravel driveway be slowly taken over by grass and other greens.
+We let the old gravel driveway slowly be taken over by grass and other greens.
 The two tracks leading up to the cottage give it a rustic feel.
-The only bad part is that sometimes the old lawn mower will find a rock from the old drive…zing.
+The only bad part is that sometimes the old lawn mower finds a rock from the old drive—zing.

 The Homey Feel of Knotty Pine and the Smell of Quiet

-The paneling and cabinets are over 50 years old and the tongue and groove pine board have a rich butter yellow tone from age and years of former owners’ cigarette smoke.
-We have to be careful not to brighten it up too much else it looks weird.
+The paneling and cabinets are over 50 years old, and the tongue-and-groove pine board has a rich butter yellow tone from age and years of former owners’ cigarette smoke.
+We have to be careful not to brighten it up too much; otherwise, it looks weird.

 The Cabin Pantry – A Food Museum